Jeremy Young Hutchinson

 Jeremy Young Hutchinson (born March 4, 1974) is a former politician and convicted felon.
 A Republican, he served in the Arkansas State Senate for District 33 in the capital city of Little Rock, Arkansas.
 He served in the Arkansas House of Representatives from two different districts in Pulaski County between 2000 and 2007 and as a state senator from 2011 to his resignation in 2018.
+On May 29, 2025, Hutchinson received a full pardon from President Donald Trump.

 Political career

 Hutchinson was first elected to the Arkansas House in March 2000, as representative of Arkansas District 31, Pulaski County.
 At the time he was the youngest member of the Arkansas House.
 He was re-elected three times and served on the House Judiciary and Insurance and Commerce committees.
 He was the vice-chair of the Joint Energy Committee and the assistant minority leader from 2002 to 2004.

 On August 4, 2009, Hutchinson announced his intent to run for the Arkansas State Senate from District 22, Pulaski County.
 On May 18, 2010, he defeated Dan Greenberg, son of the columnist Paul Greenberg, in the Republican primary, 58 to 42 percent.
 On November 2, 2010, Hutchinson defeated Democratic nominee Dawn Creekmore to claim the District 22 Senate seat.
 He was re-elected in 2013.

 Jeremy Hutchinson was named to Arkansas Business's "40 under 40" in 2002.
 He served on the board of the Arkansas Council on Economic Education.
 His biography states that in 2005, he was voted "Best Conservative" by readers of the Arkansas Times.